mdodovic/Serbian-language-entropy/README.md

 # Serbian-language-entropy

-Serbian Language entropy is calculated by analyzing large text written in Serbian Latin.
+Serbian Language entropy is calculated by analyzing large text Na Drini Ćuprija written in Serbian Latin.

 Maximal entropy H<sub>max</sub> is calculated with the assumption that every symbol has the same occurrence probability.